corybrunson/bitriad/README.md

 ## Vignette

-The vignette `southern_women` outlines an analysis of `women.clique` and `women.group` using the censuses, some clustering coefficients, and other tools.
+The vignette `southern_women` outlines an analysis of `women_clique` and `women_group` using the censuses, some clustering coefficients, and other tools.